 The Lassen National Forest, which straddles California’s northern Sierra and southern Cascades and surrounds Lassen Volcanic National Park, was the first forest in the country to write a comprehensive winter travel plan under the 2015 Over-Snow Vehicle (OSV) Rule.
-The forest published its Record of Decision (ROD) and Final Environmental Impact Statement (Vol. 1 & Vol. 2) for its winter travel plan on March 29, 2018.
+The forest published its draft Record of Decision (ROD) and Final Environmental Impact Statement (Vol. 1 & Vol. 2) for its winter travel plan on March 29, 2018.

-The plan designates 380 miles of National Forest System snow trails within the Lassen National Forest for public OSV use when snow depth reaches 12 inches for cross-country travel and 6 inches for trails underlain by forest system roads.
+The draft plan designates 380 miles of National Forest System snow trails within the Lassen National Forest for public OSV use when snow depth reaches 12 inches for cross-country travel and 6 inches for trails underlain by forest system roads.
 762,920 acres (or 66 percent) of the forest remain designated open for cross-country OSV use.

 As the guinea pig for the winter travel planning process, the Lassen NF has been working since 2015 — with some stops, starts, and re-dos — to set a course for how to go about writing a winter travel plan and complying with the OSV Rule.
 We have been involved at each stage of the process to ensure that the forest worked to minimize user conflict and impacts to resources and wildlife and to protect vital human-powered recreation experiences.